vatesfr/xen-orchestra/README.md

 > Backup reports plugin for XO-Server

-XO-Server plugin which sends email reports when backup jobs are done.
+XO-Server plugin which sends email reports and Xmpp messages when backup jobs are done.

 ## Install

 Go inside your `xo-server` folder and install it: